Teksta versija

 Chapter IV

-Procedures for Settlement of Disputes Regarding Implementation of a European Union Fund Project
+Procedures for Settlement of Disputes Regarding Implementation of European Union Fund Project

 Section 30.
-Procedures for Settlement of Disputes, if a Beneficiary is a Natural or Legal Person
+Procedures for Settlement of Disputes if a Beneficiary is the Natural or Legal Person

-If a beneficiary is a natural or legal person, disputes referring to the performance of a contract regarding the project implementation, including the disbursement, continuation of disbursement, or recovery of the financial resources granted, shall be settled in accordance with the civil legal procedures.
+If a beneficiary is the natural or legal person, disputes referring to the performance of the contract for project implementation, including the disbursement, continuation of disbursement, or recovery of the financial resources granted, shall be settled in accordance with the civil legal procedures.
 The documents and decisions which are prepared and taken for the performance of the activities referred to in the first sentence of this Section shall not be examined in accordance with the procedures of administrative proceedings.

 Section 31.
-Procedures for Settlement of Disputes, if a Beneficiary is an Institution of Direct or Indirect Administration, Derived Public Person or Other State Institution
+Procedures for Settlement of Disputes if a Beneficiary is an Institution of Direct or Indirect Administration, Derived Public Entity or Another State Institution

-1) to leave a decision of the co-operation institution non-amended;
+1) to leave the decision of the co-operation institution non-amended;

-2) to revoke a decision of the co-operation institution entirely or in any part thereof and, where appropriate, to assign the co-operation institution to examine objections of the beneficiary repeatedly, by taking into account the indications of the managing authority;
+2) to revoke the decision of the co-operation institution entirely or in any part thereof and, where appropriate, to assign the co-operation institution to examine objections of the beneficiary repeatedly, by taking into account the instructions of the managing authority;

-3) to issue other decision in terms of content.
+3) to issue another decision in terms of content.

-(3) If the time period specified in Paragraph two of this Section cannot be conformed to, it may be extended for a time period that is not longer than four months from the day of receipt of the application, notifying an applicant thereof.
+(3) If the period specified in Paragraph two of this Section cannot be conformed to, it may be extended for a period that is not longer than four months from the day of receipt of the application, notifying the applicant thereof.

 (4) The managing authority shall acquire information that is necessary to take the decision referred to in Paragraph two of this Section by applying the procedures for the co-operation of institutions and for the acquisition of information in the administrative proceedings in the institution.